Pickled Red Onions With Pickling Spice

 Add half of the pickling spice mix to the jar.
 Pour enough brine into the mason jar to cover all the onions.
 Add another tablespoon of pickling spice to the jar.
 Seal shut and let it come to room temperature.
 Then place in the fridge for up to two weeks.

 My onions were thickly sliced, therefore, they were ready to eat within 24 hours.
-However, if your onions are more thinly sliced, you can enjoy them within an hour or two.
+However, if your onions are very thinly sliced, you can enjoy them within 10 minutes or a hour!
 You’ll know they’re ready once they turn bright pink and are tender.

 Pickled red onion recipe with picking spice

-1. Tacos and Burritos: Pickled onions provide a zesty and crunchy element to tacos, burritos, and other Mexican-inspired dishes.
-They balance the richness of meats and add a burst of flavor.
+1. Tacos and Burritos: Pickled onions add that perfect zesty and crunchy element to tacos, burritos, and other Mexican-inspired dishes.
+They balance the richness of meats and add that irreplaceable flavor.

-2. Sandwiches and Burgers: Layer pickled onions onto sandwiches and burgers for an extra kick of flavor and a satisfying crunch.
-They can elevate the taste of both cold and hot sandwiches.
+2. Sandwiches and Burgers: You can layer pickled onions onto your sandwiches and burgers for some extra flavor and a satisfying crunch.

-3. Salads: Pickled onions make a fantastic addition to salads, offering a tangy contrast to fresh greens and other ingredients.
-They can turn a simple salad into a flavor-packed delight.
+3. Salads: Pickled onions make a fantastic addition to your salads, because they add that tangy contrast to fresh greens and other ingredients.

-5. BBQ and Pulled Pork: Pickled onions can provide a refreshing counterpoint to the smoky and savory flavors of barbecue dishes, especially pulled pork.
+5. BBQ and Pulled Pork: Pickled onions are the perfect refreshing counterpoint to the smoky and savory flavors of barbecue dishes, especially pulled pork.

-9. Grain Bowls and Buddha Bowls: Add pickled onions to grain bowls or Buddha bowls for an extra layer of flavor and color.
-They work well with a variety of grains and vegetables.
+8. Grain Bowls and Buddha Bowls: You can add pickled onions to grain bowls or Buddha bowls for an extra layer of flavor and color.

-11. Fish Tacos: Pickled onions are a classic topping for fish tacos, enhancing the flavors of the fish and the other taco fillings.
+9. Fish Tacos: Pickled onions are the perfect topping for fish tacos and they easily enhance the flavors of the fish and the other taco fillings.

-12. Noodle Dishes: Incorporate pickled onions into noodle dishes, such as ramen or cold noodle salads, to add a tangy and crunchy element.
+10. Noodle Dishes: Use some pickled onions into your noodle dishes, such as ramen or cold noodle salads, to add some tang and crunch.

-14. Omelets and Scrambles: Use pickled onions as a garnish for omelets and scrambled eggs to add a tangy and flavorful twist.
+12. Omelets and Scrambles: Use pickled onions as a garnish for omelets and scrambled eggs.

-15. Dips and Salsas: Chop some of these pickled red onions finely and mix them into dips and salsas for added flavor and texture.
+13. Dips and Salsas: Chop some of these pickled red onions finely and mix them into dips and salsas for some added flavor and texture.

 pickled red onions with pickling spice